silverstone-git/shortie/README.md

  ```
    docker-compose up -d
 ```

+### Next steps
+- Log in by visiting /api/auth/signin
+- Copy the cookie string shown at home page into your request's Cookie Header
+- Shorten URLs and Analyze the visitors
+- Profit

 ## API Endpoints
 The API is documented using Swagger.
 You can access the Swagger UI at /api-docs after starting the server.
 The following are the main endpoints: